fon

 Scientific publications

-Date of publication: 2017-01-01
+Date of publication: 2016-12-01

-Journal: International Journal of Applied Engineering Research
+Journal: ARPN Journal of Engineering and Applied Sciences

-Authors: Korolyov, I.A, Lavrenko, S.A.
+Authors: Shishlyannikov, D.I, Lavrenko, S.A.

 Q3